ionlights/ionlights.github.io/content/publication/emnlp19-fusion-summarization/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
+publication: >-
-publication: "Empirical Methods for Natural Language Processing"
+  Empirical Methods for Natural Language Processing: Proceedings of the 2nd Workshop on New Frontiers in Summarization
-publication_short: "EMNLP"
+publication_short: EMNLP NewSum

 abstract: >-
   Sentence fusion remains a challenging task for summarization systems.
 Multiple